dojo/docs/dojo/dnd.rst

 Following CSS classes are used:

-* dojoDndItem --- assigned to every new data item node.
-It should be assigned to every item before the container construction, if you want it to be added automatically by the constructor.
+* ``dojoDndItem`` --- assigned to every new data item node.
+It should be assigned to every item before the container construction, if you want it to be added automatically by the constructor or ``sync()``.
-* dojoDndItemOver -- assigned to a data item node when the mouse hovers over the this item.
-This class is assigned in addition to dojoDndItem class.
+* ``dojoDndItemOver`` -- assigned to a data item node when the mouse hovers over the this item.
+This class is assigned in addition to ``dojoDndItem`` class.
-* dojoDndItemSelected --- assigned if a data item is selected but it is not an anchor (the last selected element).
-This class is assigned in addition to dojoDndItem class.
+* ``dojoDndItemSelected`` --- assigned if a data item is selected but it is not an anchor (the last selected element).
+This class is assigned in addition to ``dojoDndItem`` class.
-* dojoDndItemAnchor --- assigned to an anchor data item.
+* ``dojoDndItemAnchor`` --- assigned to an anchor data item.
 At any given time the selector can have zero or one anchor.
-This class is assigned in addition to dojoDndItem class.
+This class is assigned in addition to ``dojoDndItem`` class.
 Being an anchor means that this item is selected.
-* dojoDndItemBefore --- assigned to the data item node during the active DnD operation if transferred items will be inserted before this item.
+* ``dojoDndItemBefore`` --- assigned to the data item node during the active DnD operation if transferred items will be inserted before this item.
 This class is assigned in addition to all other classes.
-* dojoDndItemAfter --- assigned to the data item node during the active DnD operation if transferred items will be inserted after this item.
+* ``dojoDndItemAfter`` --- assigned to the data item node during the active DnD operation if transferred items will be inserted after this item.
 This class is assigned in addition to all other classes.

 DnD handles (dojo.dnd)
 ----------------------